bryaanabraham/sebi-circular-reference-extractor/README.md

 A Retrieval-Augmented Generation (RAG) pipeline is provided to add contextual depth when querying references.

-Reference:See `debug/rag.ipynb` for implementation details.
+Reference : See `debug/rag.ipynb` for implementation details.

+Due to size limits the SEBI_RAG.faiss file (343.98 MB) could not be uploaded.
+Please run the `debug/rag.ipynb` to get the same.

 ### 7. Streamlit UI